karlotness/adrt/docs/examples.tomography.rst

    n = phantom.shape[0]

-We sample the CT data on a uniform Cartesian grid in the :math:`(\theta, t)` coordinates, using the routine provided in :func:`skimage.transform.radon()`
+We sample the CT data on a uniform Cartesian grid in the :math:`(\theta, t)` coordinates, using the routine provided in :func:`skimage.transform.radon`:

 .. plot::
    :context: close-figs